dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 python macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download
 ```

 * **macOS 11, Big Sur Note**: As this OS is quite new, there's still some issues with certain systems to resolve.
-For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md)
+For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md).
-  * For first time users, we recommend macOS 10.15, Catalina
+  * For first time users, we recommend macOS 10.15, Catalina.
-* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md)
+* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md).

 This will take some time, however once you're finished you should get either BaseSystem or RecoveryImage files: